HEI Frequently Asked Questions

 Can we see the HEI?

-The HEI is an online survey open for participation annually from February through June.
-Created in 2007, the HEI has been skillfully designed to meet the needs of all healthcare organizations seeking to provide optimal care to LGBT patients and to meet CMS and Joint Commission requirements related to this increasingly visible group.
+The HEI is an annual online survey.
+Created in 2007, the HEI has been designed to meet the needs of all healthcare organizations seeking to provide optimal care to LGBT patients and to meet CMS and Joint Commission requirements related to this underserved population.

 In the first section of the HEI, participating organizations are asked to document whether they meet the “Core Four” foundational criteria for LGBT patient-centered care, which incorporate CMS and Joint Commission requirements.
 In this section, organizations are also given the opportunity to enroll staff members at all levels for free, expert training in LGBT care.